I Believe (Frankie Laine song)

-"I Believe" is a popular song written by Ervin Drake, Irvin Graham (a pseudonym used by Irvin Abraham), Jimmy Shirl (a pseudonym for Jack Mendelsohn) and Al Stillman in 1953.
+"I Believe" is a popular song written by Ervin Drake, Irvin Abraham (as "Irvin Graham"), Jack Mendelsohn (as "Jimmy Shirl") and Al Stillman in 1952.
 The most popular version was recorded by Italian-American singer Frankie Laine, and spent eighteen weeks at No. 1 on the UK Singles Chart.

 Background

-"I Believe" was commissioned and introduced by Jane Froman on her television show, and became the first hit song ever introduced on TV.
-Froman, troubled by the uprising of the Korean War in 1952 so soon after World War II, asked Drake, Graham, Shirl and Stillman to compose a song that would offer hope and faith to the populace.
+"I Believe" was commissioned and introduced by Jane Froman on her television show, and became the first hit song ever introduced on television.
+Froman, troubled by the outbreak of the Korean War in 1950, asked Drake, Graham, Shirl and Stillman to compose a song that would offer hope and faith to the populace.
+They completed the song in the fall of 1952.
 Froman's commercial recording reached No. 11 in the Billboard charts during a 10-week stay.
 "I Believe" has been recorded by many others, and has become both a popular and religious standard.